jarlin8/img/wp-content/plugins/smart-manager-for-wp-e-commerce/readme.txt

 A single-screen interface to browse and manage these dashboards – products (all types), orders, blog posts, and coupons.
 Select a dashboard and start making edits without leaving the spreadsheet.
 Speed up the way you create content and manage your store.

-- Infinite scrolling for smoother navigation.
+- Live preview and infinite scrolling for smoother navigation.

 https://www.youtube.com/watch?v=BrvU6GD9pWU

-- Live preview and infinite scrolling for smoother navigation.
 - Up to three **Inline edits** (direct edits) at one go without saving the changes.
 - **No restrictions on the post type fields available to edit.**
 -- Products – increase/decrease the sale price and regular price, manage backorders, SKU, change product description, categories, attributes, tags, tax class, tax status, etc. WooCommerce stock management can’t get simpler than this.